iTwin/itwinjs-core/core/quantity/README.md

 The [BasicUnitsProvider]($frontend) holds many common units and their conversions between each other.

 The [SchemaUnitProvider]($ecschema-metadata) is another example, used to load unit definitions of schemas from an iModel.
 This holds more extensive units through the Units schema, while also allowing users to define their own units.

+The [AlternateUnitLabelsProvider]($quantity) interface allows users to specify a set of alternate labels which may be encountered during parsing of strings.
+By default only the input unit label and the labels of other units in the same Unit Family/Phenomenon, as well as the label of units in a Composite format are used.

 #### Unit Conversion